 On Android, set a PIN or enable Android’s Lock Screen (Android 6.0 and above) in Threema’s security settings.
 On iOS and Windows Phone, Private Chats are currently not available.

-To mark a chat as private, long-tap on the chat, and then tap on in the title bar.
+To mark a chat as private, long-tap on the chat, and select “Hide chat”.
 When attempting to access the chat, you will be prompted to enter your PIN.

 To hide all private chats, tap on the menu icon in the chat list, and choose “Hide private chats”.
 To show all hidden chats, choose “Show hidden chats” in the chat list’s menu, and enter the PIN.